Overview of licensing and activation in Office 365 ProPlus

 The number of available licenses available for Office 365 ProPlus depends on your organization's Office 365 subscription level.
 To assign a license to a user, you select a check box on the licenses page for the user's account.

 After that's done, the user can install Office directly from the Office 365 portal or you can deploy Office to your users from your local network.
+If the user hasn't been assigned a license, the user can't install Office from the Office 365 portal.

 You can remove a user's license (for example, if the user leaves your organization).
 After you do this, any installations of Office 365 ProPlus that the user had go into reduced functionality mode.
 The Office Licensing Service, a part of Office 365, keeps track of which users are licensed and how many computers they've installed Office on.